villysiu/yumtea_sb_frontend/README.md

     - File -> New -> Project from Version Control
     - Paste the cloned git link into the `URL` box
     - Click `Clone`

-  or VSCode,
+- Open VSCode,
+- Select the Clone Repository button in the Source Control view.
+- Paste the cloned git link into the `URL` box
+- Click `Clone from GitHub`

+- Once the project is cloned, navigate to the project directory `/yumtea_sb_forntend`

-Run npm install on another machine to install the dependencies listed in package.json
+- Run `npm install` to install the dependencies listed in package.json
-- The server should start.
-- You are ready to test out the api in any api clients.
+- Once the dependencies are installed, you can start the development server, by running `npm start`

+The React development server should open the application in your default web browser, usually at **http://localhost:3000**.